SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ## Introduction

-This project aims to demonstrate essential SQL skills by analyzing a dataset from The Gym Group UK Gym.
+This project aims to demonstrate essential SQL and Power BI skills by analyzing a dataset from The Big John's UK Pizza parlour.
 Using SQL, I explored membership details, member demographics, and visit patterns to derive actionable insights.
 This project showcases fundamental SQL techniques, including creating tables, writing queries, and analyzing data.

 ## Project Structure

-1. **SQL Scripts**: Code to create the database schema and queries for analysis.
-2. **Dataset**: Real-time data on gym visits, membership, and member demographics.
+1. **Dataset**: Real-time data on pizza sales, membership, and member demographics..
+2. **Importing Data**: Import the data into PostgreSQL Server.
-3. **Analysis**: SQL queries solving practical business problems, each one crafted to address specific questions.
+4. **Analysis**: SQL queries solving practical business problems, each one crafted to address specific questions.
+5. **Report Creation**: Report documenting all the business queries.
+6. **Power BI Dashboard Creation**: Create the dashboard for the stakeholders in Power BI.

 ---